cheapandfair/cheapandfair-template/index.md

 The data hosting/transfer capability and permissions are provided by [Globus](https://globus.org), the Portal website is a discovery, navigation and documentation tool.

-For technical details about the portal, see the [About page](about.md).
+For technical details about the portal, see the [Technology page](tech.md).

 ## Data Access